-If you are eligible for PTCP, you will be enrolled automatically in the Program unless you file a PS-404 Form with your agency Health Benefits Administrator indicating that you decline to participate.
+If you are eligible for PTCP, you will be enrolled automatically in the Program unless you file a PS-404 Form with your agency Health Benefits Administrator (HBA) indicating that you elect after-tax deductions and decline to participate in the PTCP.
 New employees who want to opt out must do so at the time they enroll for health insurance coverage.
 Once enrolled in NYSHIP, if you want to opt out, you must do so for each tax year by the designated Pre-Tax Selection Period deadline.
-For example, to opt out of PTCP for the 2011 Plan Year, you must complete the PS-404 and return it to your HBA, no later than November 30, 2010.
+For example, to opt out of PTCP for the 2012 Plan Year, you must complete the PS-404 and return it to your HBA, no later than November 30, 2011.

-Changes Permitted for PTCP Enrollees Outside of November Election Period
+Changes Permitted for PTCP Enrollees Outside the November Election Period

-Under Internal Revenue Service (IRS) regulations, if you participate in PTCP, you may change your health insurance deduction only when one of the following PTCP qualifying events occurs and is reported to your agency Health Benefits Administrator within 30 days of the date of event:
+Under the Internal Revenue Service (IRS) regulations, if you participate in PTCP, you may change your health insurance deduction only when one of the following PTCP qualifying events occurs and is reported to your agency HBA within 30 days from the date of event:

-You have a change in family status (e.g. marriage, birth, death, legal separation, divorce, attainment of the maximum coverage age in the case of a dependent child, or other loss of dependent eligibility).

-You are enrolled in an HMO and move out of that HMO's service area and you must choose another HMO or the Empire Plan.

-Your spouse loses his/her coverage due to termination of employment and you apply for coverage for your spouse under NYSHIP.
+- You have a change in family status (e.g., marriage, birth, death, legal separation, divorce, attainment of the maximum coverage age in the case of a dependent child, or other loss of dependent eligibility). - You are enrolled in an HMO and move out of that HMO's NYSHIP-approved service area and you must choose another HMO or The Empire Plan. - Your spouse loses his/her coverage due to termination of employment and you apply for coverage for your spouse under NYSHIP.

-You first become eligible for health coverage on or after January 1, 2011.

-Your employment with the State terminates, or you retire.

-Your spouse has a change in employment status, including retirement, which results in either acquiring or losing eligibility for health insurance coverage.

-There is a significant change in your health coverage, or your spouse's health coverage offered through your spouse's employer, such as changes in costs or benefits offered.

-You are required under court order to provide health insurance coverage for your eligible dependent children.
-NOTE: A court order to provide health insurance for your ex-spouse does not supersede NYSHIP rules.
+- You first become eligible for health coverage on or after January 1, 2012. - Your employment with the State terminates, or you retire. - Your spouse has a change in employment status, including retirement, which results in either acquiring or losing eligibility for health insurance coverage. - There is a significant change in your health coverage, or your spouse's health coverage offered through your spouse's employer, such as changes in costs or benefits offered. - You are required under court order to provide health insurance coverage for your eligible dependent children.
+NOTE: A court order to provide health insurance for your exspouse does not supersede NYSHIP rules.
 Once divorced, you may NOT continue to cover your ex-spouse through NYSHIP.